Moussa Bezaz: Career

 Born in Algeria, Bezaz spent his whole career in France, playing as a defender for Sochaux, Rennes, Épinal and Chaumont, where he began his coaching career.

 He also played several times for the France national youth football team, and therefore never played for Algeria.

 Coaching career

 Bezaz coached Chaumont, Charleville, Épinal and Nancy in France.
-He was named Palestine national football team manager in July 2009.
-He also coached in Bahrain, Lebanon and Algeria.
+He was named Palestine national team manager in July 2009.
+He has also coached in Bahrain, Lebanon and Algeria.